 - As for the peppers I used a combination of fresh green Italian peppers and roasted red peppers.
 You can use fresh peppers only.
 It does not really matter what type you use.

-- Turn on Instant Pot.
+- Turn on the instant pot.
 Press SAUTE and add oil in.
 Sauté diced green pepper and onion for about 3 minutes before adding ground beef and minced garlic.
 Break up the meat into smaller (possibly same-size) pieces.
 Mix around and brown partially.

 - Add roasted peppers that you have cut into smaller pieces and the rest of the ingredients.
 Mix well and lock the lid in place.